 Cocoa has been the backbone of the Ghanaian economy through the last century; playing a major role in employment, foreign exchange earnings, government revenue, and infrastructural development.
 An important means to securing the future of cocoa it to improve the quality of life of children in cocoa communities.

 With the country’s ranking as a top world supplier of cocoa, second only to the Ivory Coast, the commodity is a major contributor to earnings and GDP, usually in the region of USD2billion annually.
-Proceeds from cocoa regularly trickle down into the pockets of farmers in rural areas, which directly helps to improve livelihoods in such communities.
+Proceeds from cocoa regularly trickle down into the pockets of farmers in rural areas, which directly helps to improve quality of life in such communities.